 Build Your Own Cloud in Our World-Class Data Center

-A colocation or "colo" data center refers to the renting of space for servers and other hardware at a data center facility.
-Managed colocation services include use of the building, networking, security, and redundant power and cooling to protect your equipment.
+A colocation or "colo" data center refers to the renting of space for servers and other hardware at a managed data center facility.
+Colocation services provide physical server housing and networking connections in addition to redundant power and cooling resources to protect your infrastructure.
 Colocation centers provide the ultimate physical space for your equipment, while you continue to control your hardware and concentrate on running your business.

-Access One provides data center space with greater flexibility than most providers — we have options ranging to from 1/3 of a rack, to custom-defined square footage.
+In addition, Access One provides data center space with greater flexibility than most providers — we have options ranging from 1/3 of a rack to custom-defined square footage.
 This flexibility provides cost-effectiveness for even a single hosted server at our facilities.

 In-house or colocation data centers?
 While on-site server stacks provide familiarity, they can’t compete with the scalability, security, reliability and cost benefits offered by top-tier data center colocation providers.